-Choosing the best freezer for a user’s needs includes looking at several factors, such as the space available for the new appliance, how many frozen foods the user intends to store, how the user feels about energy efficiency, and more.
+Choosing the best freezer for your needs includes looking at several factors, such as how much space is available for the new appliance, how many frozen foods you intend to store, how you feel about energy efficiency, and more.

-This buyer’s guide looks at the highest-quality freezers available, providing the knowledge and specifications to help buyers make an informed purchase.
+This buyer’s guide looks at the highest-quality freezers available, providing the knowledge and specifications to help you make an informed purchase.

-- BEST BANG FOR THE BUCK: Arctic King 7.0 Cu.
-Ft.
-Chest Freezer in Black
+- BEST BANG FOR THE BUCK: Magic Chef 8.7 cu. ft.
+Manual Defrost Chest Freezer

 - UPGRADE PICK: Atosa Reach-In Freezer With Half Doors

-- BEST FOR SMALL SPACES: Frigidaire EFRF696-AMZ 6.5 Cu.
-Ft.
+- BEST FOR SMALL SPACES: Frigidaire 6.5 cu. ft.
 Upright Freezer

 - BEST ENERGY-EFFICIENT: Whynter Stainless Steel Deep Freezer/Refrigerator